Superalgos/Superalgos/Bitcoin-Factory/README.md

 * git
 * docker

+## App Setup

+The current version of Bitcoin Factory is already integrated into Superalgos.
+You need to load the Bitcoin Factory Demo Plugin workspace, and from there you will run the Test Client task.

-## Superalgos Profile
+## Setting up your Superalgos Profile and the Task to run

 To run this software you need a Superalgos Profile with the node Forecast Providers / Bitcoin Factory Forecast / Test Client Instance.

-### In Detail
+### Overview

 For your Test Client App to work and be able to connect to the Test Server you need to check that:

-1. The Bitcoin Factory Forecast node must be named Testnet.
-2. You need a Test Client Instance for each process or instance of this Test Client App you want to keep running.
-Name it as you like.
-3. You will need to assign each Test Client Instance some SA token power if you wish to receive the best crowd-sourced predictions at the end of each of your tests.
-How much token power for each prediction is to be determined in the near future once the assigned token power will be checked at a future release.

-Note 1: Once you add those nodes to your profile you still needs to contribute your User Profile and it needs to be merged.
-After that you will need to wait until the Network Node updates it's Superalgos Plugins including the User Profiles, and that happens every 5 minutes.

-Note 2: In the future, pending a deeper integration with the Superalgos Governance system, you will be able to receive SA tokens for each Test Case you have processed.
-We will start counting the solved Test Cases from now.

-## Setup

-The current version of Bitcoin Factory is already integrated into Superalgos.
-You need to load the Bitcoin Factory Demo Plugin workspace, and from there you will run the Test Client task.
+1. Update your User Profile with several nodes that today you might not have.
+2. Create the Signing Accounts to allow your Test Client app run with an indentity that the Superalgos Network can recognize.
+3. Reference from the Task -> Task Server App Reference one of the nodes you added to your profile.
+4. Change a config to specify the name of your Test Client, so that you can recognize it among other test clients on the execution reports.

+Continue reading this section for detailed step by step instructions of how to do the above.

 ### Update your User Profile